Hokfu/Flower-image-classification/README.md

 VGG16 model is used as the final model.
 <br><br>
 # Dependency and Environment Management
 Dependencies are in 'pipfile'.
-To install dependencies,
+To install dependencies, you need to create pipenv virtual environment.
 <br><br>
 ```$pip install pipenv```